“The Glandular System”

 The glandular system is made up of the hormone producing organs of the body, including the pituitary, thyroid, parathyroid, thymus, adrenal and pancreas. #

 These glands perform a myriad of regulatory functions in the body, including temperature control and metabolic rate.
-Herbalists use rich in trace minerals to supplement the production of hormones and enhance the efficiency of the
+Herbalists use herbs rich in trace minerals to supplement the production of hormones and enhance the efficiency of the

 A gland is an organ in the body that synthesizes a substance for release such as hormones or breast milk, often into the blood stream (endocrine gland) or into cavities inside the body or its out surface (exocrine gland).
 Glands can be divided into 2 groups: Endocrine glands and Exocrine glands.